What's in your child's bookbag?

 Phase 3 Phonics Actions Video Phase 3 - Actions and Images

-In Year 1 through Phase 5a, b and c, they learn any alternative spellings and pronunciations for the graphemes and additional Common Exception Words.
+In Year 1 we begin by revising Phase 4 and in Term 2 we teach Phase 5a, b and c.
+They also learn any alternative spellings and pronunciations for the graphemes and additional Common Exception Words.
 By the end of Year 1 children will have mastered using phonics to decode and blend when reading and segment when spelling.
 In Year 1 all children are screened using the National Phonics Screening Check.

-In Year 2, phonics continues to be revisited to ensure mastery of the phonetic code and any child who does not meet age related expectations will continue to receive support to close identified gaps.
+In Year 2, the children begin the year by revisiting Phase 5 and then phonics continues to be revisited to ensure mastery of the phonetic code and any child who does not meet age related expectations will continue to receive support to close identified gaps.
 They will then move onto Phase 6 where they will learn spelling patterns detailed in the National Curriculum.

 Unlocking Letters and Sounds - Summary Progression

-You can find out more information about Phonics and Early Reading in School here Phonics and Early Reading Presentation for Parents and you can also check out A Guide for Parents on the phonics screening check.
+You can find out more information about Phonics and Early Reading in School here Phonics & Early Reading Workshop for Parents September 2024 and you can also check out A Guide for Parents on the phonics screening check.

 Impact